 - As of the 2019/20 season, only the Detroit Lions, Cleveland Browns, Jacksonville Jaguars and Houston Texans have never made the big day.
 An additional nine teams have gone to the game but have yet to win the championship.

 - The New Orleans Saints, Tampa Bay Buccaneers and New York Jets have each won the only SB that they appeared in.

 - From 1991-94, the Buffalo Bills went to four consecutive Super Bowls, setting the record.
 In losing all four, they join the Minnesota Vikings as the only teams to reach and lose all four of their appearances.

 - The New England Patriots have appeared in the most finals, nine of them.
-They won five (including in February 2015 and 2017).
+They have won six (including in February 2015, 2017 and 2019).
 The Pittsburgh Steelers and Dallas Cowboys have each appeared in eight finals.
 They faced each other twice with Pittsburgh winners of both.
-The Steelers are the most successful franchise with six Championships.
+The Steelers are the joint most successful franchise with six Championships.